-Clothes: Proper riding gear is a must!
+Proper riding gear is a must!
 If you have any questions about riding gear and clothing, feel free to contact us and we can cover this in more detail.
 In general, people tend to over pack clothing items.
 Besides riding gear (including a helmet, jacket, gloves, pants, and boots), you will need layers for frequent weather changes.
-Consider packing a separate set of comfortable clothes/shoes to wear at camp while we are lounging.
+Consider packing a separate set of comfortable clothes/shoes to wear in town or at the hotel while we are lounging.

 If you have a good set of tools it is not a bad idea to bring them; some people like to be self-sufficient.
 If you don’t have any or want to save room we should have enough tools to fix or repair most bikes on the fly.